 Perhaps the most commonly used type of retention email is the upsell or cross-sell campaign.
 Typically, these are sent to customers who have purchased specific products from your company.

-Overall, the goal of such emails is to promote other items that could enhance the customer’s experience with the product they initially purchased.
+The goal of such emails is to promote other items that could enhance the customer’s experience with the product they initially purchased.

-If you sell consumable products, subscription services or any other product or service that requires repeat purchases, you’ll want to create drip campaigns reminding your customers to take action.
+If you sell consumable products, subscription services or any other product or service that requires repeat purchases, you’ll want to create engagement drip campaigns reminding your customers to take action.
 You can also improve retention via drip campaigns by soliciting feedback from customers after a recent purchase or experience.

 Whether providing additional value to your recipient’s experience or showcasing just how much you value their business in the first place, such emails are bound to keep your customers engaged with your brand.

-Now, in some cases, it’s more about simply getting a customer back on track toward conversion.
+In some cases, it’s more about simply getting a customer back on track toward conversion.

 For more dire situations (such as when a customer remains incommunicado for an extended period), you’ll want to put one last solid effort into keeping them around.